Tranquangdai/Auto-Image-Improvements/README.md

 # Automatic Image Enhancement
 -----------
 ### Description
-For detailed information, see [this link](https://support.google.com/merchants/answer/9242973) Basically, google shopping ads doesn't approve product image that contains call to actions text, promotional overlay and other distracting patches.
+For detailed information, see [this link](https://support.google.com/merchants/answer/9242973).

+Basically, google shopping ads doesn't approve product images that contain `call to actions text`, `promotional overlay` and other distracting patches.
-The goal of this project is to create a machine learning model that automatically crop out relevant part of the product region.
+The goal of this project is to create a machine learning model that automatically crop out relevant region of the product within an image.

 ### Installation
 ```bash